GuiAran/ramal_PHP/README.md

 E-mail: judoka.pvh@gmail.com

 # Licence
-It is distributed under the GNU GENERAL PUBLIC LICENSE Version 2 - please consult the file called COPYING for more details.
+It is distributed under the GNU GENERAL PUBLIC LICENSE Version 2 - please consult the file called LICENCE for more details.